kubernetes/test-infra/docs/contributing-test-results.md

     [bootstrap](/jenkins/bootstrap.py) to facilitate this and are in the midst of rewriting it to better support external usage.
-- Add the GCS bucket info to [buckets.yaml](/kettle/buckets.yaml) via a PR (use the previously designated github handle for the `contact` field)
+- Add the GCS bucket info to [buckets.yaml](/kettle/buckets.yaml) via a PR (use the previously designated github handle for the `contact` field).
 - Add jobs and dashboards to the [testgrid config](/testgrid/config.yaml) via a PR (use the previously designated point of contact info in a comment next to added `test_group`s, or even better in the `description` field for added `dashboard_tab`s)

-As of this writing, a good example GCS bucket to grep for in this repo would be the `gce-daisy-test` bucket.
+As of this writing, a good example GCS bucket to grep for in this repo would be the `k8s-conformance-openstack` bucket.

 We are actively working on improving this process, which means that this document may not be kept exactly up-to-date.
 Feel free to file an issue against